Developing a Single Page App with FastAPI and React

 1. Develop a RESTful API with Python and FastAPI

-2. Scaffold a React project with Create React App
+2. Scaffold a React project with Vite

 3. Manage state operations with the React Context API and Hooks